Google Wifi

 But for most people doing internet stuff (streaming Netflix, gaming, web browsing), AC1200 speeds will be fine - and that's what Google Wifi offers.

+Beyond Orbi, there's also Eero and AmpliFi, neither of which are available in the UK yet (though the latter is coming soon).
+If you have a Sky Q setup with a number of boxes (perhaps a Sky Q silver and a couple of Minis), these do also act as a mesh network, although you’re of course limited to placing them where your TVs are.

+This means that, right now, Google Wifi is your best bet for a mesh system - and from what we've seen, it's going to take some beating.

-Google Wifi early verdict
+Google Wifi verdict

-Not everyone necessarily will need Google Wifi.
-If you live in a small flat and are generally happy with your Wi-Fi coverage, it’s probably overkill – particularly at the UK’s starting price of £129.

-That's not to say you won't benefit from its network handling or clever features.
-But Google Wifi is really designed for families living in larger houses with an increasing number of internet-thirsty gadgets.
-If that's you, this is the best-looking and most user-friendly Wi-Fi system we've seen so far.
+Google Wifi not only looks the part, it performs.
+Not everyone necessarily needs it – if you live in a small flat with generally good Wi-Fi, you're not going to gain much for your £129 apart from improved network handling and a nice app.

+But for families living in a larger house that's home to a increasing number of internet-thirsty gadgets, it's just the ticket.
+Google Wifi helps get rid of annoying blackspots, and the app is brilliant for parents, thanks to features like Family Wifi pause for scheduling 'internet free' breaks in the day.